dbenesh82/flexible-life-cycles/lc_flexibility.md

 ![](lc_flexibility_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

 For worms with 2-host cycles, the first intermediate host is more commonly the facultative host.
 In 3- and 4-host cycles, it is usually the middle hosts that are expendable.
-In both cases, intermediate hosts are more commonly facultative than definitive hosts, suggesting the reproduction may represent a barrier to eliminating a stage from the cycle.
+In both cases, intermediate hosts are more commonly facultative than definitive hosts, suggesting reproduction may be a barrier to eliminating a stage from the cycle.
 We can re-make this chart by aggregating larval vs adult stages.

 ``` r
 rig <- filter(flexs, Fac_dummy == "yes")%>%